jelitter/temperature-mobile-app/README.md

-# Programming Mobile Devices Assignment 1
+### Programming Mobile Devices - Assignment 1

-### Overview
+# Temperature Converter

+_Isaac Sanchez, Nov-2018_

+---

-> 1. Create yourownApp icon in 3 different resolutions (it doesn’t need to be beautiful!).
-Use Photoshop or gimp etc. **10 marks**
+**1. Create yourownApp icon in 3 different resolutions (it doesn’t need to be beautiful!).
+Use Photoshop or gimp etc.**

 Icons created and included in the `mipmap` folders: